SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     -> let d: (Int, Bool) -> Void  = instance.overloadedMethod(x:y:)  // Unambiguous

-If a period appears at the beginning of a line, it is understood as part of an explicit member expression, not as an implicit member expression.
+If a period appears at the beginning of a line, it's understood as part of an explicit member expression, not as an implicit member expression.
 For example, the following listing shows chained method calls split over several lines: